melshiD/laravel/example-app/README.md

 Can pass a name parameter to an icon file and if/then you way to consolodating all the svg icons taking up space:
 <x-icon name="down-arrow">

+request('search') request is a uesful object given to views and components from routes